RSKriegs/finnhub-streaming-data-pipeline/README.md

 - Grafana network stability

 On local deployment, while exposing Grafana service, it might be unstable and have some latency depending on the workload & resources of Kubernetes cluster but also on the local machine.

-- Kafdrop fix

-Despite being included in final deployment, I have run into issues with exposing Kafdrop.
-It simply began to not work at some point of development stage of Kubernetes deployment.
-A deep dive into that issue is required.

 - Cassandra initial startup fix